cdalas2/AcademicWebsite/content/pda/Travelers/index.md

 #   Otherwise, set `slides = ""`.
 ---
 <img src="featured_gif.gif" alt="Travelers Red Umbrella Shields Southern California At Night"/>
-Disclaimer: This animations is solely for my own artistic purposes and not reflective of Travelers coverage or views.
+Disclaimer: This animation is solely for my own artistic purposes and not meant to be reflective of Travelers actions, coverage, or views.